Cloudflare Advanced Certificate Manager (ACM) review

 As you may have noticed, the interface is pretty lack in fuctionality, and far from being “advanced”.
 However, the API is much more powerful and allows you to do more things, as I commented in the “features” section above.

 But, what’s the price? $10/month.
-Expensive.
 You can get a good EV certificate for that price, not just DV.

 However, this is far from over.
 Let’s look at the last point of this review: technical support.